-Back in the day (by which I mean, from 1733 to 1867), Alaska was a Russian colonial possession.
-In 1867, we bought it off the Russkies for two cents an acre.
-That may sound like a measly sum, but in those days two cents was considered riches—you could buy a pair of Air Force 1s with it and still have enough change left over to start your own slave colony.
+Back in the day (by which I mean from 1733-1867), Alaska was a Russian colonial possession, rather than being that weird bit of the USA that looks like it ought to be Canada.
+In 1867, the Yanks bought it off the Russkies for two cents an acre.
+That may sound like a measly sum, but in those days two cents was considered riches – you could buy a pair of Air Force 1s with it and still have enough change left over to start your own slave colony.

-Media reports suggested that the issue of gay marriage had prompted the demand to get Alaska back.
-Predictably, the group isn't too happy about two guys exchanging vows and with Obama said to be considering that very act, the Pchyolki are taking preemptive action to protect the state's Orthodox Christian community.
+Media reports suggested that the thorny issue of gay marriage (only thorny among bigots, tbh) had prompted the demand to get Alaska back.
+Predictably, the group isn't two keen on two guys exchanging vows and with Obama said to be considering that very act, the Pchyolki are taking pre-emptive action to protect the state's Orthodox Christian community.
 I phoned up Nikolay Bondarenko, the Pchyolki leader, for a chat.

 Nikolay Bondarenko: Because the original deal wasn't done properly.
 Legally, the USA shouldn't own Alaska.
-In the legal documents of the original deal that sold Alaska to the US government in the 1960s, it specifies the terms of payment—it says that Russia will sell Alaska to America for $7.2 million and payment of the equivalent of this sum should be made by gold.
-But in fact the payment was made by check.
+In the legal documents of the original deal that sold Alaska to the US government in the 1800s it specifies the terms of payment – it says that Russia will sell Alaska to America for $7.2 million and payment of the equivalent of this sum should be made by gold.
+But in fact the payment was made by cheque.
 Why was that?
-It is not known where that actual check is now, so we can’t even prove that Russians received that payment.
-At the time, Russia and the USA were allies, so whoever was responsible for that deal must have done it on purpose.
+It is not known where that actual cheque is now, so we can’t even prove that Russians received that payment.
+At the time Russia and the USA were allies, so whoever was responsible for that deal must have done it on purpose.

 Why do you want Alaska back?

-As a human rights organization, we have to think about the rights of the Russians and other Orthodox people of Alaska.
-Article three of the original agreement highlighted that all people living there will be treated by the government according to their traditions, beliefs, and religion, and the majority of residents were Orthodox.
-When Obama announced his plans to legalize same-sex marriage, we realized it will really affect the Orthodox population of Alaska, and it will directly violate the agreement.
+As a human rights organisation we have to think about the rights of the Russians and other Orthodox people of Alaska.
+Article three of the original agreement highlighted that all people living there will be treated by the government according to their traditions, beliefs and religion, and the majority of residents were Orthodox.
+When Obama announced his plans to legalise same-sex marriage, we realised it will really affect the Orthodox population of Alaska and it will directly violate the agreement.

 Have you wanted it back before now?
 What prompted you to file the lawsuit?

 We could have claimed it back a few months ago; we could have claimed it back 100 years ago.
-The formal "trigger" was the Schneerson Library case, when, a few months ago, an American court ordered Russia to hand over the library to Hasidic jews of America with a $50,000 fine for every day it wasn't returned.
-This was very outrageous and caused a lot of discussion.
+The formal "trigger" – was the Schneerson Library case, when – a few months ago – an American court ordered Russia to hand over the library to Hasidic jews of America with a $50,000 fine for every day it wasn't handed back.
+This was so outrageous and caused a lot of discussion.